 What will the tuition rates be for the 2020-21 academic year?

-Recognizing the financial impact of the pandemic on many students and their families, the University froze the undergraduate tuition rate at the 2019-20 level, and there will be no tuition increase for the 2020-21 academic year.
+Recognizing the financial impact of the pandemic on many students and their families, the University froze the undergraduate tuition rate at the 2019-20 level, and there will be no tuition increase for the 2020-21 academic year and the 2021-22 academic year.
 In addition, the University simplified the structure of its graduate tuition rates and reduced the costs of many of its graduate programs.

-Will tuition and fees be reduced considering the fact that FDU is now delivering most courses online?
+Will tuition and fees be reduced considering the fact that FDU is now delivering many courses online?

 Regardless of the modality, the tuition and associated charges will remain the same.
 FDU is committed to delivering a high-value educational experience and providing an affordable education.
 We froze tuition at last year’s rate because we know students and their families are struggling in these difficult times.
 In addition, we have invested significant expenses in educational technology; faculty training; COVID-19 testing, training and screening; and various safety measures to support our students.
 We are not passing these expenses to our students in the form of any new fees or additional costs.
 The current fees remain as listed because these services continue to be available for the student population.